 Why is Attribution Important in ABM

-Traditional attribution models are still important in understanding the purchasing process of customers but when practising ABM, this consists of following customer interactions with a brand throughout their entire journey via channels including web, mobile, direct mail etc. It is more focused on digital channels and it has two main advantages over traditional attribution models:
+Traditional attribution models are still important in understanding the purchasing process of customers but when practising ABM, this consists of following customer interactions with a brand throughout their entire journey via channels including web, mobile, e-mail etc. It is more focused on digital channels and it has two main advantages over traditional attribution models:

 1) It enables marketers to identify specific audiences who have converted before the customer making the purchase